 Configuring Alias for Local Listener

-Use of an alias for the local listener simplifies use of a split horizon DNS resolution and allows setting same LOCAL_LISTENER parameter for all database instances.
+The use of an alias for the local listener simplifies the use of a split horizon DNS resolution and allows setting same LOCAL_LISTENER parameter for all database instances.

 Example of a default alias entry on rac1 node:

 In certain cases listed below these alias entries must be modified or added manually.

 - When default domain is configured in sqlnet.ora.
 If you configure default domain in sqlnet.ora then you also need to replace NodeFQDN with NodeFQDN.domainname in the

 - When manually installing database software.
 If you did not select automatic installation of database software in the FlashGrid Launcher tool then the